Project Support Officer

 We are looking for an experienced, proactive and highly-organised administrator to join our team.
 The primary focus of the role is to provide project and programme administrative support to research managers throughout the duration of their projects, which can range from a couple of days for a small piece of consultancy to up to five years for large employment policy evaluations.
 As well as this, the role also plays a key part in supporting the effective running of the Institute and continually improving how we work.

 The successful candidate will have:

-■ Highly proficient in MS Word, Excel, PowerPoint.
-Having a solid working knowledge of Access would be advantageous, as would having the knowledge and ability to prepare reports, charts and presentations to publication standards.
+- Highly proficient in MS Word, Excel, PowerPoint.
+Having a solid working knowledge of Microsoft Teams and SharePoint would be advantageous, as would having the knowledge and ability to prepare reports, charts and presentations to publication standards.

 We support flexible working, and so would be happy to consider applications from candidates seeking to work flexibly or part-time.
 We can offer you 27 days’ annual leave plus 4 Christmas closure days plus bank holidays, a generous defined-benefit pension scheme, interest-free travel and cycle loans, plus opportunities for training and development.

 Candidates should submit a full CV with a covering letter explaining their interest in the post and highlighting how they meet the criteria.
 Please also complete an Equal Opportunities Monitoring Form which can be downloaded below.